antischematic/angular-state-library/README.md

 #### loadEffect

-Returns a function that lazy loads an effect.
+Creates an action hook that lazy loads an effect.
 The effect is loaded the first time it is called inside an action.

 **Example: Lazy load effects**